rjrosati/inflation-simulation/README.md

 # inflation-simulation
-Have you ever wondered "How far away can my screams reach?"?
+Have you ever wondered "How far away will my screams reach?"?
 Well, here is the ultimate answer.
 It doesn't get any less causally connected than this.
 Here we introduce INFLATION SIMULATOR 9000.
 Be it that you started screaming at the beggining of the universe, of rather late (during radiation dominated era) we can tell you how far away they will ever reach!

 A little `pygame` animation showing the evolution of the causal horizon during cosmic inflation.